jensonp/project-steam-engine/backend-deep-dive-fixed.md

 });
 ```

-Note: `developers`, `publishers`, and `releaseDate` are hardcoded as empty/null.
-These fields exist in the `ScoredRecommendation` interface (for the `GameCardComponent`) but are not fetched from the database in the current implementation.
+Note: `developers`, `publishers`, and `release​Date` are hardcoded as empty/null.
+These fields exist in the `Scored​Recommendation` interface (for the `Game​Card​Component`) but are not fetched from the database in the current implementation.

 **Step 6 — Sort and truncate**: